isellsoap/css-sass-style-guide/README.md

 #### Leading “0”s

-**Omit leading “0”s in values.** Do not put “0”s in front of values or lengths between -1 and 1.
+Do not put “0”s in front of values or lengths between -1 and 1.

 ```css
 /* Not recommended */